tendermint/tendermint/UPGRADING.md

 ### ABCI Changes

-ABCI apps will need to be upgraded to adapt what were previously `Tags` to what are now `Events`, essentially a list of Tags.
-However, each Event also includes a Type, which is included as part of the query.
+ABCI apps will need to be upgraded to adapt what were previously `Tags` to what are now `Events`, essentially a list of `Tags`.
+However, each `Event` also includes a `Type`, which is included as part of the query.
+The `Type` is meant to categorize each `Event`, although the `Type` can be omitted.
+In addition, `Events` with the same `Type` can be included alongside `Attributes` with the same `Key` as the values are simply respresented as a list.
+Because of the new `Event` structure, indexing now works by taking the composite of two values as the indexing value:

-TODO: finalize with Bez
+`{eventType}.{attributeKey}` for each attribute.
+As a result, client subscriptions and queries must be modified to reflect this new structure (e.g. `transfer.recipient = 'XYZ'`).
+However, existing queries for older transactions will still work.
+For further documentation on `Events`, see the [docs](https://github.com/tendermint/tendermint/blob/60827f75623b92eff132dc0eff5b49d2025c591e/docs/spec/abci/abci.md#events).

 ### Go Applications